Bikeman868/UrlRewrite.Net/README.md

 ## `factory`
 Allows you to integrate an IoC container for resolving interfaces.
 This is covered in detail above.

-If you do not pass a factory here a default factory will be used.
-The default factory can not map interfaces to concrete type, it can only construct concrete types by calling the default public constructor.
-This works perfectly if all of your custom extensions have a public constructor that takes no parameters.
+If you do not pass a factory there a default factory will be used.
+The default factory can not map interfaces to concrete types, it can only construct concrete types by calling the default public constructor.
+This only works if all of your custom extensions have a public constructor that takes no parameters.

 ## `ruleStream`
 Pass a stream that can be used to read the rules.
 This can be a file stream, memory stream, network stream or whatever.
 This allows you to store your rewriter rules anywhere you like, including in a database, from an external service etc.

-If you do not pass a rele stream then the Rewrite module will attempt to load them from a file called RewriteRules.config in the root folder of the web site.
+If you do not pass a rule stream then the Rewrite module will attempt to load them from a file called `RewriteRules.config` in the root folder of the web site.

 ## `ruleParser`
 This is a pretty advanced use case.
 It allows you to replace the rule syntax with your own syntax.
 The Rewrite Module parses your rule file and constructs a set of objects that can execute those rules as efficiently as possible.
-You dont have to use this XML syntax to define your rules, you can define a different syntax, including loading your rules from a structured database.
+You dont have to use the built-in XML syntax to define your rules, you can define a different syntax here if you want.

 When the Rewrite Module initializes, it passes the rule stream to the parser which produces an IRuleList.
 Since you can pass in both the stream and the parser, you can take complete control over the generation of the rule list.